Cyb3rTripp/Cyb3rTripp/README.md

 ## Objective

 I'm looking for a role in security operations, incident response/DFIR, threat intelligence, or GRC/compliance support.
-I bring hands-on experience from a cybersecurity internship (threat profiling, detection-rule development in Splunk/CrowdStrike) and self-directed projects (see below).
+I bring hands-on experience from a cybersecurity internship (threat profiling, detection-rule development in Splunk/CrowdStrike), nearly 190 hands-on labs completed across my SANS coursework, and self-directed projects (see below).

 **U.S. citizen, eligible to obtain a security clearance.**